-Usage Scenario Smart automobiles (driver assistance system) #7 Overview This system provides automobile collision avoidance at intersections with bad visibility.
-To monitor cars, bicycles, and people that are entering an intersection in real time, video cameras are placed at the intersection, and image processes are carried out with a low-latency application server which is placed at a base band unit.
-When intersection ingresses are detected, a detection result is created, consisting of an alarm and a video, and it is transmitted to automobiles through low-latency 5G networks.
-The automobiles that received the detection result automatically slow down while the alarm and the video is

-displayed on monitors.

-Also, this system predicts intersection ingresses by gathering

-traffic information from neighboring intersections.

-Required Peak data rate

-capabilities User experienced data rate X
+Usage Scenario Smart automobiles (driver assistance system) #7 Overview This system provides automobile collision avoidance at intersections with bad visibility. intersections with bad visibility.
+To monitor cars, bicycles, and To monitor cars, bicycles, and people that are entering an intersection in real time, video cameras are placed at the intersection, and image process es are carried out with a low-latency application server wh ich is placed at a base band unit.
+When intersection ingresse es are detected, a detection result is created, consisting of an alarm and a video, and it is transmitted to automobiles through gh low-latency 5G networks.
+The automobiles that received the detection result automatically slow down while the alarm and the video are displayed on monitors.
+Also, this system predicts intersection ingresses by gathering traffic information from neighboring intersections.
+Required Peak data rate capabilities User experienced data rate X Latency Х Mobility X Connection density Energy efficiency Spectrum efficiency Area traffic capacity Others

-Latency X

-Mobility X

-Connection density

-Energy efficiency

-Spectrum efficiency

-Area traffic capacity

-Others